sro-boeing-wave-2/google-keep-angular-problem-yaminipriyakodeboyina/README.md

 ## Assignment

-Create a Google Keep application using which you should be able to perform CRUD operation on **Notes**.
+Create a frontend Google Keep Application using which you should be able to perform CRUD operation on **Notes**.
 You can optionally use Angular Material or Bootstrap.